 Commonly Used Abbreviations in a SOAP Note

-For additional ease in notes-taking, healthcare professionals can utilize certain medical abbreviations in their SOAP notes.
+For additional ease in notes-taking, healthcare professionals can utilize certain medical abbreviations in their notes.
 Doing so saves precious time and maintains the focus on the problem and its treatment.

 Some of the abbreviations professionals or doctors usually use in these notes are: